• Skip to primary navigation

 Prize Money:

 The British National Hunt season draws to a close at the end of April with the Jump Finale at Sandown Park.
-Helping to finish things off in style is the Bet365 Gold Cup, a highly rated and frequently competitive handicap.
+Helping to finish things off in style is the Bet365 Gold Cup, a highly rated and frequently competitive handicap which is run over a distance of 3m 4½f.

 This is one of Sandown’s most cherished events and it’s been a regular fixture here, under different guises, since 1957.
 Whitbread were the title sponsors between 1957 and 2001 with bet365 backing the race since 2008.